UFO-Group/BEAVER/README.md

 https://doi.org/10.5281/zenodo.22135808

 The required directory layouts and configuration steps are described in the corresponding component READMEs.
 Publisher PDF files and licensed full-text source documents are not redistributed in this repository.

+## License

+Original BEAVER source code is released under the [MIT License](LICENSE).
+Third-party software, publisher content, and external datasets remain subject to their respective licenses and terms of use.